 Allegations about staff or volunteers should be reported to the Headteacher immediately.
-The Headmaster will liaise with the Designated Officer of the Local Authority as set out below and inform the Cognita Assistant Director of Education.
+The Headmaster will liaise with the Designated Officer of the Local Authority within one working day as set out below and inform the Cognita Assistant Director of Education.